vishnupadmanabhan/articles/_posts/2016-05-22-why-you-arent-losing-weight.md

 - **You can't eat good food**: Most of the times the food you love fall under the category of *high calorie stuff*.
 So people say that you should stop eating this and stop eating that.
 But more than what you eat, it is about **how much** you eat.
 We'll see this with scientific backing.

 - **You have to workout like hell**: Few of us spend hours at the gym burning ourself down and finally ending up in hospital.
 This isn't a good thing either.
 Your workout should be as much as your body can take.
-Do no go to extreme levels of excercising and end up in trouble.
+Do no go to extreme levels of exercising and end up in trouble.

 - **You need to eat more to compensate workout**: This is the biggest mistake I did when I was hitting gym.
 If your intention is to lose weight, eating more as you workout isn't gonna do much help.
 This is because it is easy to consume calories than to burn them down.